 Our Lord's Birth in Humility

 Our Lord Jesus Christ was the King of kings and the Lord of Lords and above all the heavenly hosts.
 He humbled Himself to be made flesh, a human being and a servant.
 He was born in the stable amongst the animals as a sacrificial Lamb of God.
 He was put in a manger (a trough holding food or water for the animals) revealing that He came as the Bread of life (food) and living Water for His sheep (Christians).
-Not only was our Lord born in humility, His whole life on earth was in humility:- poor family, baptized by John, ministry supported by women, rode on a donkey and finally He submitted Himself to God's will by suffering the lashes and dying on the cross.
+Not only was our Lord born in humility, His whole life on earth was in humility:- poor family, baptized by John, ministry supported by women, rode on a donkey entering Jerusalem and finally He submitted Himself to God's will by suffering the lashes and dying on the cross.

-Brethren, unless we humble ourselves and repent of our pride, lusts, covetousness, selfishness; the coming World War 3 with the calamities that follows will wipe out everything reducing us to eat grass in starvation.
+Brethren, unless we humble ourselves and repent of our pride, lusts, covetousness, selfishness; the coming World War 3 with the calamities that follows will wipe out everything reducing us to eat grass on starvation.